Miiraak/BlobPE/README.md

 - Automatic padding and blob size enforcement to ensure binary integrity.
 - No need for external configuration or storage files.
 - Automatic injection of blob headers.
+- Simple reset of the blob values to their dafault size (only space padding).
+- Supports basic data types: string, int, bool, and object serialization.
+- Blob removal and clearing functionality.

 ### Features in Development
 |||